 This was a great kitchen but a round table and updated light fixture brought it to present day.
 I built the window seat and had the custom cushions made with ikat fabric from Bali (my stepmother is Indonesian so she helped me source the real deal which I have loved since I discovered it as a kid during summer trips to visit them in Singapore).
 We watched the birds from that window seat every morning and my daughter ran a bird feeding experiment for school from that bench.

 There was a large open space in the working area of the kitchen which would benefit from an island surface for extra prep and storage so I found that little beauty at IKEA and it worked perfectly.
-You can make a huge impact on a room with simple changes.
+You can make a huge impact with simple, inexpensive updates.

-That's the tip of the iceberg when it comes to rooms I have revised, updated or redone.
-I hope it gives you a sense of how I think and the kind of changes we can come up with in your own home.
+That's the tip of the iceberg.
+I hope it gives you a sense of how I think and the kind of changes we can come up with in your home.
 There is always room for improvement and a new way to look at things.
-Combine that with awesome fabric and wallpaper or whatever your dream vision includes and you're off to the races.

 I can't wait to make your home the envy of all your friends.